Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             (start with ">"), not the filename of fasta file.
 If multiple strains need to be assigned, please use space to separate the strains.
-      --element ELEMENT, -e ELEMENT
-                            --element will become the prefix of all output file.
-      --transfer_type TRANSFER_TYPE, -t TRANSFER_TYPE
-                            The transfer type for running RATT.
-(For the details, please refer to the manual of RATT.)
-Default is Strain.
       --ref_embl_files REF_EMBL_FILES [REF_EMBL_FILES ...], -re REF_EMBL_FILES [REF_EMBL_FILES ...]
                             The paths of embl files.
       --ref_gbk_files REF_GBK_FILES [REF_GBK_FILES ...], -rg REF_GBK_FILES [REF_GBK_FILES ...]